How Brexit will change travel

 Post-Covid restrictions, whenever that may be, you will still be able to travel visa-free.
 But you'll only be allowed to spend 90 days out of every 180 days in the Schengen area (most EU nations plus Iceland, Norway, Switzerland and Liechtenstein).
 That means spending the winter in the Med is no longer possible.
 If you entered the EU on January 1, for example, you would need to leave on April 1 -- you wouldn't be allowed back until June 30, and then would have to leave before October.

-Those allowances are cumulative -- so you can't spend three months in one country, go home, and pop back for a weekend city break.
+Those allowances are cumulative and Schengen-wide -- so you can't spend three months in one country, go home, and pop back for a weekend city break.

 The EU is introducing a visa waiver scheme, called ETIAS (similar to the US ESTA scheme), by the end of 2022.
 It is likely that UK citizens will be included in the scheme, which will cost around €7 for three years.